Costa Rica Guide

 While Costa Rican food is not as spicy, varied or exotic as many tropical cuisines like Thai, Mexican, or Ethiopian it does have a unique character and interesting varied ingredients if you know where to look.

-Don’t drink the water
+You can drink the tap water

-Note: overbuilding, lack of planning and drought conditions have lowered many aquifers to the point that water quality is suffering.
-Arsenic and other natural contaminants are being concentrated, and tap water is no longer drinkable in some lowland and coastal areas.
+Overbuilding, lack of planning and drought conditions lowered many aquifers in Nicoya and Guanacaste to the point that water quality is suffering.
+Arsenic and other natural contaminants are being concentrated, and tap water is no longer drinkable at times.
 In 2016-18 the drought on the Pacific side was intensified by El Niño causing a nationally recognized crisis.
+La Niña is augmenting the rains in 2022 and 2023 so Arsenic levels are dropping as the drought eases, aquifers refill and concentrations are diluted.

 We need local money

 U.S. dollars are accepted nearly everywhere and preferred many places.
-You’ll usually get your change in colones but in more than 20 years we’ve never had anyone refuse dollars – a few occasional grumbles but never a refusal.
+You’ll usually get your change in colones but in 30 years we’ve never had anyone refuse dollars – a few occasional grumbles but never a refusal.
 Once at a toll booth they insisted we dig through the seat cushions to find ¢100, but that was because they didn’t have change for a $5.
 If you are from Canada or Europe you’ll need either U.S. dollars or local colones.

 Don’t eat raw fruits and vegetables